Ling Tai: Career

 Acting work includes appearances in The Two Ronnies, Bergerac, Dramarama, Never the Twain, The Little and Large Show, Alas Smith and Jones, Coronation Street and Soldier Soldier.
 Doctor Who fans recall Ling for her part as Shou Yuing in the 1989 story Battlefield (after previously being an uncredited extra in The Leisure Hive and Warriors of the Deep).

 Keeping her adoptive name Kerry for retail business, she also worked as a shop assistant in the Tops and Bottoms clothing shops in Pinner and Eastcote for a few years in between acting engagements.

 On stage, the actress has appeared as the Princess in two pantomime productions of Aladdin: firstly in 1984 at the Darlington Civic Theatre (starring Iris Williams) and then in 1985 at the Theatre Royal, Brighton (starring Christopher Biggins).
 Other work includes South Pacific at Connaught Theatre, Worthing in 1983 and in Alex Finlayson's Winding the Bell at the Royal Exchange, Manchester in 1989, as well as various Crackerjack productions.

-Her last known acting role was in the 2006 film The Missing Star.